corydonbaylor/quickstart-drafts/Louvain Community Detection.md

 SELECT * FROM p2p_demo.public.P2P_AGG_TRANSACTIONS;
 ```
 ## Step 3 : Setup & Access Configuration
-Before running graph algorithms make sure you configure roles, grant permissions, and initialize the Neo4j Graph Analytics application in Snowflake.
+Before running graph algorithms, we need to make sure to configure roles, grant permissions, and initialize the Neo4j Graph Analytics application in Snowflake.
 You can find more details about granting permissions here.

 <table style="width:100%; border-collapse: collapse;">
   <tr>